-St. Catherine's, near Boot in Eskdale, is splendidly situated against the backdrop of Scafell Pike.
+St. Catherine’s, near Boot in Eskdale, is splendidly situated against the backdrop of Scafell Pike.
 It has had much renovation, but it is in the traditional Lakes’ barn style, with tiny windows and a low bell tower.
-Its octagonal font is certainly very early, depicting St. Catherine's wheel and some marigold decorations suggesting a late Roman or early Christian origin.
+Its octagonal font is certainly very early, depicting St. Catherine’s wheel and some marigold decorations suggesting a late Roman or early Christian origin.
 A nearby well has been dated to the 6th century, and it is believed to be the site of early baptisms.
-See our Cottages in Eskdale.
+Lake District Cottages in Eskdale

 St. Paul’s at Irton is another ancient site.
 There has been a church here since a cross was erected in the churchyard in the 9th century.
 The current Victorian building is Grade 1 listed, and has some remarkable William Morris windows.

 St. Mary’s, Gosforth, is best known for the Norse cross in the graveyard.
 The cross is 14ft high, dates to around 940AD, and shows the crucifixion, stories from Norse myth, and Loki, a Norse devil.
 There are also two 10th century hogback tombstones in the church, shaped like Viking houses of the dead, complete with carved battle scenes.

 Lake District cottages in Gosforth